tripglass/jaipuroxy/README.md

 - I like knowing what code does, which is easiest when I have written it
 - I like messing around and experimenting
 - I am a developer

+### What happens with my API keys?

+The code itself doesn't log them.
+The rest depends on where the code is run.
+If you run it locally, you have it under control.
+If you deploy the code somewhere, it depends on where it's running, no?

 ### Why "JAIPuR"?